-Every research student must attend the mandatory Induction programme, which is usually offered at three points in each academic session (October, January, and Apri).
+Every research student must attend a UCLan induction event.
 Attendance is monitored and logged (and you will need to record your attendance and your reflections on the event in your Progress File).
-In addition, some Schools may arrange their own School Induction event.
-Failure to attend may impede your progress as Induction includes a session on Health & Safety and completion of your initial risk assessment.
+In addition, Schools and Faculties will arrange discipline specific induction events.
+Failure to attend may impede your progress as the induction events include Health & Safety information and completion of your initial risk assessment.
 Until you complete the risk assessment you cannot undertake any fieldwork, laboratory or studio work.